 Research

-Research is required by some medical schools and an advantage in the application process at most schools.
-The independence and depth of learning beyond textbooks is excellent training for medical school.
-Lab skills, literature review, problem solving, and creativity cross easily into medicine.
+Some medical schools require research, which is an advantage in the application process at most schools.
+The independence and depth of learning beyond textbooks are excellent training for medical school.
+Lab skills, literature review, problem-solving, and creativity cross easily into medicine.
 Research can be in the basic sciences, clinical application, social science, and many other fields.
 It can occur during the school year or summer.
+You can begin thinking about research opportunities as soon as you feel comfortable.
+A basic understanding of research and research methodology will help prepare you for advanced study and continuing education.
+Remember that a big part of discovering your research interest is getting to know your professors and the labs on campus.
+This can be done by talking with your TAs and attending office hours to learn more.

 The College of Science provides many resources to help students find research opportunities on and off campus.
 Research questions can also be directed to Dr. Sheryl Lu., Undergraduate Research Coordinator for the College of Science.